Family Dentistry Leland, NC

 How do I help my oral health at home?

 Make sure everyone in the family is brushing and flossing regularly.
 This means doing so at least twice a day, preferably after every meal.
-Limit sugary foods and drinks and be sure to drink a lot of water.
-A varied diet with lots of fresh fruits and vegetables helps as well.
+Limit sugary foods and drinks, and be sure to drink a lot of water.
+A varied diet with plenty of fresh fruits and vegetables is also beneficial.

 What toothpaste and toothbrush should I use?

 When it comes to toothbrushes, always use ones with soft bristles.
 Medium and firm toothbrushes can have negative effects.
 Choose one that has variation in the bristle length to get into all the nooks and crannies.
 Any ADA-approved toothpaste is a good choice.
-If you have a tendency for certain oral health issues, like tooth sensitivity, your dentist can recommend a targeted toothpaste for that specific issue.
+If you have a tendency towards certain oral health issues, such as tooth sensitivity, your dentist can recommend a targeted toothpaste for that specific issue.

 Is fluoride safe?

 Yes, fluoride is safe and beneficial in the amounts used in dental care.
 It only causes problems in large doses.
-Fluoride works by interacting with the minerals of your teeth, preventing tooth decay and making the enamel stronger.
+Fluoride works by interacting with the minerals in your teeth, preventing tooth decay and strengthening the enamel.

 How do dental sealants work?

-Dental sealants are often recommended for children as an extra defense against tooth decay.
-The material is painted onto the surfaces of the teeth, creating an extra barrier between bacteria and the enamel of the tooth.
+We often recommend dental sealants for children as an extra defense against tooth decay.
+The material is painted onto the tooth surfaces, creating an additional barrier between bacteria and the tooth enamel.
 Dental sealants can provide extra protection for years.

 Dental x-rays are an essential part of dental treatment.
-Particularly with advancements in technology, radiation isn’t something you have to be worried about.
+Particularly with advancements in technology, radiation isn’t something you need to worry about.
 Our dental staff takes all proper precautions to ensure the safety of our patients.
 X-rays help us to detect dental problems in the early stages, making them easier to treat.

 Call Our Family Dental Office